-Since making its debut back in the 1990s, Eevee has remained one of the most beloved Pokemon of all time.
+Eeevee remains one of the most beloved Pokemon of all time, even rivaling Pikachu when it comes to the cute factor.
 Every Trainer has their own favorite Eeveelution, whether it’s the Fairy-type Sylveon, the classic Fire-type Flareon, or something else entirely.

 Deciding which Eevee evolution to go with can be difficult, though, as it comes down to way more than just which one looks the coolest.
 In Pokemon Go, there are a few clear standouts, while others simply don’t have any real use in the game.

-Below, we’ll answer the burning question of which Eeveelution is the best, and also go over the rest of Eevee’s evolutions to help you decide which one you should spend your hard-earned Candy evolving.
+Below, we’ll answer the burning question of which Eeveelution is the best and also go over the rest of the Eevee evolutions to help you decide which one you should spend your hard-earned Rare Candy evolving.

 - Best Eevee evolution Pokemon Go